 Coordination of care

 For high-level athletes, the care team should be familiar with the World Anti-Doping Agency’s (WADA) policies on which medications require a therapeutic use exemption (TUE).
 TUE applications should be submitted at least 30 days prior to participating in an event.
-As of January 2016, all beta-2 agonists except inhaled albuterol, inhaled formoterol, and inhaled salmeterol are prohibited and require a TUE.10 Inhaled corticosteroids are currently permitted, however the use of systemic corticosteroids (i.e. via oral, intravenous, intramuscular, or rectal routes) is prohibited.10
+As of January 2022, all beta-2 agonists except inhaled albuterol, vilanterol, formoterol, and salmeterol are prohibited and require a TUE.10 Inhaled corticosteroids are currently permitted, however the use of systemic corticosteroids (i.e., via oral, intravenous, intramuscular, or rectal routes) are prohibited.10

 Patient & family education